Ilyaszzil23/Data-And-Business-Analysis-Portfolio/README.md

 **Goal statement:** The objective is to write an SQL query that extracts and analyses salary data from the "employee" database for employees numbered between **10500** and **10600** (inclusive).
 This query will:

-1. Display salary values in asceding order.
+1. Display salary values in ascending order.
 2. Include a column showing the previous salary in the ordered list.
 3. Include a column showing the subsequent salary in the ordered list.
 4. Calculate and display the difference between the current salary and the previous salary.